 This recipe makes 14 egg bites, and a serving size is 2 egg bites.

-We’ve omitted the heavy cream that Starbuck’s uses and replaced it with some healthier options in this Instant Pot egg bite recipe.
+We’ve omitted the heavy cream and cheeses that Starbuck’s uses and replaced it with some healthier options in this Instant Pot egg bite recipe.

 What else can I use egg bite molds for?